Wednesday, May 27, 2009

 Several years ago someone sent me a rather interesting website that has a memoir entitled,

-During the War of 1812, Sampson was a Lieutenant from Monongalia County, (West) Virginia.
-He resigned the position in 1817.4.
-At one time there must have been a marker on or near his gravesite with the 1812 listing.
+At one time there was War of 1812 on Sampson's tombstone.
 When I visited the cemetery, there was no indication of his service.
-Fortunately, there was a cemetery reading back in the 1940’s, long before the cemetery was partially destroyed.
+Fortunately, there was a cemetery reading back in the 1940’s, long before the cemetery was partially destroyed and the tombstones badly weathered.

-He married Elizabeth VanGilder, daughter of Jacob and Anna Margaret Gibler (Kibler) VanGilder in Monongalia County, Virginia on June 11, 1815.5 To this union, six children were born: Anne Louise (my ggg grandmother), Matilda, Sampson S., Margaret, Alpheus and Elizabeth Jane.
+Sampson, age twenty-five, married Elizabeth VanGilder, age twenty-three, daughter of Jacob VanGilder and Anna Margaret Gibler (Kibler) in Monongalia County, Virginia on June 11, 1815.5

 At an early age, Sampson realized the value of land and began purchasing parcels in and around Morgantown, often with his father.
 From 1817 until 1853, Sampson Smith Frum purchased 1279 acres of land primarily in Monongalia County, (West) Virginia.
 He owned the largest acreage of any single individual in the county at his death in 1862.6